 Gerard Weik joined the coaching staff in the 2014 season.
 He has a wealth of coaching experience at the collegiate and club levels.
 For ten years he was involved with the women’s and men’s volleyball programs at Lewis University in Romeoville, Illinois.
 During his time with the Flyers their men’s team claimed a conference championship and Final Four appearance in 2012 and their women’s team earned regular season champion titles for six years and were tournament champions three times.

 For the ten nine years Weik has been involved as a coach and assistant director for Celtic Force Volleyball.
 He was also been a part of Chicago Volleyball Club for four years.
 In addition he served two years as the boys’ volleyball coach at Lockport High School.

 Weik is the facility manager at Palos Courts.
 He and his wife Lindsay reside in Alsip, Illinois.

-Jim Butski, who is the head coach of the men’s volleyball program, will also serve as an assistant coach in the women’s program.
-Prior to joining the Trinity staff, Butski served as the head coach at Bluefield College in Virginia where he led the women’s team for two seasons and started their men’s program in the 2014-15 season.
+Jim Butski, who is the head coach of the men’s volleyball program, serves as an assistant coach in the women’s program.
+Prior to joining the Trinity staff in 2015, Butski served as the head coach at Bluefield College in Virginia where he led the women’s team for two seasons and started their men’s program in the 2014-15 season.

 Butski has been involved in coaching volleyball at the collegiate, high school, and club levels for the 15 years.
 In addition to his time at Bluefield, he coached the women’s volleyball team at Florida Christian College (now Johnson University-Florida) for three seasons.
 At the high school level, Butski coached at two different schools in Florida, leading one team to a state championship.
 From 2003-2011, Butski coached multiple club teams and has had four teams earn top ten finishes at the AAU/USAV Nationals.
 He has been heavily involved in camps and clinics for various age levels and has served as both an individual and team camp instructor and a camp director.